philmikejones/philmikejones_me/content/bio/_index.md

 ## Current role

-I currently work on the "[Long-term impacts of 'Thatcherism': crime, politics and inequality](https://www.sheffield.ac.uk/law/research/projects/crimetrajectories)" project in the [Centre for Criminological Research](https://www.sheffield.ac.uk/law/research/clusters/ccr) at the University of Sheffield.
+I currently work on the "[Long-term impacts of 'Thatcherism': crime, politics and inequality](https://www.sheffield.ac.uk/law/research/projects/crimetrajectories)" project at the [University of Derby](https://www.derby.ac.uk/)'s [Department of Criminology and Social Sciences](https://www.derby.ac.uk/departments/criminology-social-sciences/).Derby in the Department of Criminology and Social Sciences.
+We were previously based at the University of Sheffield.

 ## Teaching

 I have taught on the following modules and courses:

+### 2018--19

+- LAW225/353 Analysing Crime Data, University of Sheffield

 ### 2016--17